- About Us

 Groundwater pumped from the aquifer and delivered to customers is nearly pristine and requires no or minimal treatment to meet state and federal water quality standards.
 Throughout most of the Coachella Valley, only a small amount of chlorine is added as a precautionary measure to ensure compliance with drinking water regulations.

-CVWD staff annually collects more than 22,000 water samples and tests for more than 100 regulated and unregulated substances at its own state-certified water quality laboratory and elsewhere.
+CVWD staff annually collects more than 15,000 water samples and tests for more than 100 regulated and unregulated substances at its own state-certified water quality laboratory and elsewhere.
 Results from these water quality tests are mailed to all customers in the district each June as part of CVWD's annual reports.
+Visit the Water Quality page to learn more.

 Use & Conservation